sortiz4/rchmod/README.md

 # Rchmod
-Rchmod is a simple command line tool that recursively changes the mode of directories or files and supports all modes parsable by `chmod`.
+`rchmod` is a command line utility that recursively changes file and directory permissions throughout a directory tree. `rchmod` extends the functionality of the standard `chmod` command with recursive and type capabilities making it ideal for efficiently managing permissions across complex directory structures.

 ## Usage
 Changing files requires the `-f` option.